Sourdough basics

 Next day, let the dough from Day 1 come to room temperature.
 When ready, follow these instructions which are partly a duplicate of Day 1.
 I commonly move the dough to the mixing bowl of my stand mixer for knead.
 This is helpful when making a softer, wetter dough like Focaccia.
 Other times, I use the same container to follow a no knead approach.

-- After the rest, pull, stretch and fold the dough a few time to start building gluten and mix in the salt.
+• After the rest, pull, stretch and fold the dough a few time to start building gluten.
 This first stretching of the dough will be a bit stiff.
 No worries, the gluten will build and sourdough will begin the fermentation so next stretch will be better.
-Cover and let rest again ~30 to 60 mins, often I forget how much time has past but longer wait won’t hurt.
+Cover and let rest again ~45 to 60 mins.
+Often I forget how much time has past but longer wait won’t hurt.

-- After the last stretch, it is time to form/shape the loaves for the final proof then baking.
-Forming a the loaf depends on the style you are making.
+• After the last rest, it is time to form/shape the loaves for the final proof then baking.
+Forming a loaf depends on the style you are making.
 Focaccia might be a simple stretch+pull to a rectangle / circular shape.
 Dough with more flour would be shaped into the loaf style you wish.
 For most loaves, I following the common shaping technique to fold the dough side to side then end to end.
 Here is a good description for shaping dough.

 Leave a comment